Electrum18/The-Fluffies/README.md

 Make your own furry-cartoon creation with that service like vector image (`MLP:FIM - Ponies, in this time`).

 ### Open source web project in the development of which everyone can take part

-Created in the summer of 2018 with the idea of &#8203;&#8203;using vector animation right on the site and making it accessible to all by the editor.
+Created in the summer of 2018 with the idea of ​​using vector animation right on the site and making it accessible to all by the editor.

-If you are interested in drawing, programming and other activities, tell me, Electrum18, I don’t have enough time to develop alone.
+If you are interested in drawing, programming and other activities, tell me, Electrum18, `I don’t have enough time to develop alone`.

-The site uses `Typescript` as language

-`Vue.js` framework is used to manipulate elements and `Vuetify` for UI

-For compilation used `Webpack` bandler
+The project is based on the `Nuxt.js framework` (made from `Vue.js` and `Webpack`) in `Statically Generated mode`.

+A website is a `Single Page Application` (`SPA`), and also a `Progressive Web Application` (`PWA`).

+`Vuetify` was used to write the interface.

+The project supports `web sockets` (`socket.io`) for real-time elements.

+Optimized for `use on phones` and in `non-network mode`.

 ### In future plans
 - Adding `premium` features via donation
-- Adding `animation` and avatar manipulation tools
+- Adding `animation` tool
 - Adding `gryphons` and `kirin` races

 ## Support us